jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    for some :n:`@dirpath’`.
 This is useful to ensure that the :token:`qualid` library comes from a given package by making explicit its absolute root.

-   .. exn:: Cannot load qualid: no physical path bound to dirpath.
+   .. exn:: Cannot load @qualid: no physical path bound to @dirpath.
       :undocumented:

    .. exn:: Cannot find library foo in loadpath.